 I was always fascinated and amazed by Rabindranath Tagore.
-His stories, short stories and his poetries were not just creations of a genius, they were creations of a person who was way ahead of his times.
+His stories, short stories, and his poetries were not just creations of a genius, they were creations of a person who was way ahead of his times.
 Or it can also be said that his writings, which he wrote at the end of the 19th century and the beginning of the 20th century are meant for eternity.
-Sometimes I wonder how could he paint every emotions of a human being, every actions of humanity with such ease and could also foresee the glory and the despair of the future of mankind!
+Sometimes I wonder how could he paint every emotion of a human being, every action of humanity with such ease, and could also foresee the glory and the despair of the future of mankind!
 Borisho Dhora Majhe Shantiro Bari is one such song, which though written in 1884 yet remains relevant in 2020.
-Such is the relevance of the wordings that they will resonate with us during this trying times.Continue reading Borisho Dhora Majhe – A Musical Call for Peace
+Such is the relevance of the wordings that they will resonate with us during these trying times.Continue reading Borisho Dhora Majhe – A Musical Call for Peace

 This is my second post for My Friend Alexa 2020 campaign.
 I started with the campaign with a clean slate sans any specific theme.
 However, as I started ideating for my posts, I felt NOSTALGIA should have been my theme, as I love reliving my teenage and early adulthood days which shaped me as the person I am today!
 The last decade of the last century and the first few years of the 21st century witnessed the flourishing Indipop industry in the Indian music industry.Continue reading Classic Indipop Songs and Videos Which Stood Apart -I